xtdb/xtdb/docs/mvp.md

 Write consistency across nodes is provided via the `:crux.db/cas` operation.
 The user needs to attempt to perform a CAS, then wait for the transaction time (as above), and check that the entity got updated.
 More advanced algorithms can be built on top of this.
+As mentioned above, all CAS operations in a transaction must pass their pre-condition check for the transaction to proceed and get indexed.
+There's currently no way to check for this, apart from checking if the write succeeded.

 **Q:** Does CRUX provide transaction functions?